-The filesystem contains server certificates (if installed) which contain information specific to the host name used to access LightWave Client Console.
-If copying the filesystem to another NonStop system, you may need to obtain and install a new server certificate for the new system.
+If you are copying to another NonStop system, note that the filesystem contains one or more server certificates (if installed) which contain information specific to the host name used to access LightWave Server.
+You may need to obtain a new server certificate for your additional system.

 Reducing Filesystem Disk Space Usage

 When files are deleted from the filesystem the files are only marked for deletion.
-The file data records are physically deleted from the FC00 & FC01 files over time by a housekeeping process within LightWave Client Console.
-You can use LWCCOM to cause the FC00 & FC01 data records to be immediately deleted by running the following command from the TACL prompt:
+The file data records are physically deleted from the FS00 & FS01 files over time by a housekeeping process within LightWave Server.
+You can use SUTILITY to cause the FS00 & FS01 data records to be immediately deleted by running the following command from the TACL prompt:

 tacl> fup reload <filesystem-subvol>.fs01

 This creates a nowait process ORSERV which reorganizes the file data records and releases the unused space.
-This process can be run while the LightWave Client Console is running.
+This process can be run while LightWave Server is running.
 Note that you may need to run this command multiple times before all of the free space is reclaimed.